 “Campus Commons will bolster a pedestrian-focused environment integrated with a system of public urban park spaces to achieve the transit-oriented design goals of the Comprehensive Plan,” the agenda for tonight’s meeting says.

 APA Properties No. 6, L.P. and MRP Realty plan to present a redevelopment concept for Isaac Newton Square.

-The proposal would convert the official buildings into a mix-used project, changing the spot into a mostly residential area with a few commercial spaces.
+The proposal would convert the office buildings into a mixed-use project, changing the spot into a mostly residential area with a few commercial spaces.
 The project would include several development blocks and approximately eight acres of publicly-accessible open space, which would include a large neighborhood green that could be used for public events and athletic purposes.

 The number of dwelling units and square footage are unknown at the moment, according to the document.

 Public hearing dates have not yet been scheduled for the projects.